 If you don't know your passphrase, you will first need to get a new passphrase.

 If you do not know your password, you will have to reset it.
 People who file documents on your behalf use their own unique password to do so, and so do not have your password.
 Resetting your password requires that you submit your passphrase and reset the CCC as a security measure.
 Typically this process completes within hours, but may take as much as 48 hours.

 For information required to reset your SEC password, refer to section 4.1 of the EDGAR Filer Manual.

 You can regenerate your SEC credentials on the EDGAR Filer Management page of the SEC website.

-If you don't have all the necessary SEC credential information or you are unable to reset your password, customer support can provide you with a filing code to file immediately.
-You can reach them at 1-800-706-6526 or email@example.com.
-The filing code will work for any number of live filings that you need to do within a 24-hour window.
+If you don't have all the necessary SEC credential information or you are unable to reset your password, you can generate a code to submit the file on your behalf with Workiva as your filing agent from Classic Account Admin.
+Customer support can also provide you with a filing code.
+You can reach Support at 1-800-706-6526 or email@example.com.
+The filing code will work for any number of live filings within a 24-hour window from time of issue.